drewmiller5/DCF-Model/README.md

 # Professional DCF Valuation Model

 Currently freelancing.
-I studied undergrad in FinTech and Accoutning.
+I studied undergrad in Financial Technology and Accounting.
 Most people don't have access to Bloomberg Terminal, so I built one with real time access.

 One command.
 Any public company.
 Professional output.